 GDAL MCP Server — Geospatial Data Processing

-Provides GDAL-style geospatial workflows via Rasterio, GeoPandas, and PyProj, including catalog discovery, raster and vector processing, and format conversion.
-For mining, this means AI agents can process elevation models (DEMs) for pit design, convert between coordinate systems used in different mining jurisdictions, and process satellite-derived raster data for geological interpretation — all through the industry-standard GDAL ecosystem.
+Now at v1.1.3, this server provides GDAL-style geospatial workflows via Rasterio, GeoPandas, and PyProj, including catalog discovery, raster and vector processing, and format conversion.
+Features an “epistemic reasoning” reflection middleware that requires AI agents to justify their methodological choices before executing operations — a useful guardrail for mining applications where incorrect coordinate transformations or raster processing can propagate costly errors.
+For mining, AI agents can process elevation models (DEMs) for pit design, convert between coordinate systems used in different mining jurisdictions, and process satellite-derived raster data for geological interpretation.

 Google Earth Engine MCP